Concessionary travel schemes

 Your myfife card will display one of the following symbols (or a combination) in the bottom right hand corner:

-This symbol on your card means you are entitled to free Scotland-wide bus travel and discounted off peak rail travel between any 2 rail stations in Fife for 50p per single journey.
+This symbol on your card means you are entitled to free Scotland-wide bus travel and discounted off peak rail travel between any 2 rail stations in Fife for £1.00 per single journey.

 This symbol on your card means a companion can travel with you free on the bus, and also means your companion can accompany you for half fare between any two rail stations in Fife.
-You will also be entitled to Taxi cards.
+(Please note, the Taxicard Scheme was withdrawn as at 1 April 2016)

 Your myfife card gives you free bus travel throughout Scotland on local registered and long distance bus services.